omzlo/omzlo.github.io/nocan/nocan-event-protocol.md

 **Node Id** identifies the node which is undergoing firmware upload or download.

 **Progress** is an integer indicating the progress of the operation expressed as a percentage (0 to 100).
 The special value 0xFE indicates a success of the operation, while the special value 0xFF indicates a failure.

-**Bytes transfered** describes the number of bytes of firmware that have been successfully uploaded or downloaded ignoring any additional overhead (message headers, ack messages, etc.)
+**Bytes transferred** describes the number of bytes of firmware that have been successfully uploaded or downloaded ignoring any additional overhead (message headers, ACK messages, etc.)

 ### NodeRebootRequestEvent (20)